AdobeDocs/experience-manager-cloud-service.en/help/assets/aem-assets-view-ui-extensibility.md

 ## Where the added UI Extensibility Component displays on Assets View UI? {#ui-extensibility-panel-assets-view}

 Within Assets View, navigate to the Details page of an asset, folder or a collection.
-This Details page has a dedicated panel that displays the added UI Extensibility.
+This Details page has a dedicated panel that displays the added UI Extension.
 ![my workspace](/help/assets/assets/my-workspace-assets-view3.png)

 >[!NOTE]